Invarion/invarion-docs/docs/rapid-path-online/using-mobile-devices/using-mobile-devices.md

 ---
 # Using Mobile Devices

-RapidPlan Online can be used on any mobile device that has an web browser.
+RapidPath Online can be used on any mobile device that has an web browser.
 The application will simply adjust the screen to fit, based on the device you are using.

 ## Creating objects